okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 ## About the Sign-In Widget (third generation)

-The Sign-In Widget enables registration, enrollment, verification, and recovery experiences for your users.
+The Sign-In Widget enables the following:

+* Registration
+* Enrollment
+* Verification
+* Recovery experiences for your users

 It's where everyone in your org starts their Okta session.

-The third generation of the Sign-In Widget offers the same user experience as the second generation, and adds accessibility improvements in color contrast, focus management, and screen reader behavior.
+The third generation of the Sign-In Widget offers the same user experience as the second generation.
+It adds accessibility improvements in the following:

+* Color contrast
+* Focus management
+* Screen reader behavior

 See [Sign-In Widget, third generation](https://help.okta.com/okta_help.htm?type=oie&id=ext-compare-siw) to verify if the third generation is right for your org.